bbenglish/bbe_study_data/README.md

 Meta data is located on the second sheet of each excel.

-The column "Intervened" is 1 if the score of the semester is more than 70, which is considered as exposed enough to the course intervention--otherwise it is 0.
+The column "Intervened" is 1 if the score of the semester is no less than 70, which is considered as exposed enough to the course intervention--otherwise it is 0.